DISPATCH: Distilling Selective Patches for Speech Enhancement: Introduction

 In speech enhancement, distilling time–frequency output has become a prominent response-based KD strategy because this approach can effectively capture the rich time-frequency structure of speech.
 This approach has given rise to notable frequency-dependent methods, such as Subband-KD \cite{subband-kd} and Dynamic Frequency-Adaptive Knowledge Distillation (DFKD) \cite{dfkd}.
 DFKD addresses the limitation of Subband-KD arising from static band partitioning by introducing a frequency adapter that dynamically partitions the spectrogram into low- and high-frequency regions and optimizes each region with distinct losses.
 This dynamic frequency-dependent approach allows DFKD to significantly outperform Subband-KD and ABC-KD \cite{abc-kd}, a hybrid of response- and feature-based distillation.
-Although DFKD has shown strong performance, it remains limited by relying on the entire output of the teacher, which can contain low‑quality time–frequency regions.
+Although DFKD has shown strong performance, it remains limited by relying on the entire teacher output, which may contain low‑quality time–frequency regions.

-KD rests on the assumption that the teacher’s knowledge is superior to the student’s.
-Under this premise, the traditional method compels a student to replicate the teacher’s output indiscriminately.
-However, this strategy has two critical limitations.
+KD generally assumes that the teacher provides reliable supervision.
+However, this premise overlooks two critical issues in practice.
 The first limitation concerns the student's existing proficiency.
 Distilling knowledge in regions where the student has already converged yields minimal benefit.
 The second challenge stems from the inherent imperfections of the teacher model, which may result from overfitting to the training dataset.
 Therefore, forcing the student to learn from flawed regions in the teacher’s output is detrimental, as it leads the student to replicate the teacher's weakness instead of its strengths.
-As a result, indiscriminate distillation not only diverts the student's focus from the regions where the teacher's guidance is most needed but also, more importantly, can cause the student to imitate the low-quality output, leading to a degradation in performance.
+As a result, indiscriminate distillation not only diverts the student's focus from the regions where the teacher's guidance is most needed but also, more importantly, can cause the student to imitate the teacher's erroneous output, leading to a degradation in performance.
+Therefore, it is crucial to adopt a selective strategy that allows the student to learn only from beneficial supervision.
+Although several adaptive strategies have been proposed, such as importance-weighted KD \cite{kim2024maximizing, ham2024difficulty} and uncertainty-aware KD \cite{jin2020uncertaintyawaremultishotknowledgedistillation, huang2023uncertainty}, they still presuppose that the teacher is uniformly superior to the student for a given input.
+Consequently, they inevitably transfer local artifacts even under reduced weights, neglecting that the student may locally outperform the teacher.